typotheque/text-shaping/document.md

 #### Sign carrier

-Akshar-level nonspacing (above- or below-base) signs are usually carried by the base, but sometimes another spacing sign or a group of spacing structures jointly are preferred carrier.
-When the carrier has a significant width, there can often be a preference of where exactly a nonspacing sign should land.
-The exact positioning on a carrier is control with `abvm` and `blwm`, the OTL GPOS features for _above-base mark positioning_ and _below-base mark positioning_, repsectively.
+Akshar-level non-spacing (above- or below-base) signs are usually carried by the base, but sometimes another spacing sign or a group of spacing structures jointly are preferred carrier.
+When the carrier has a significant width, there can often be a preference of where exactly a non-spacing sign should land.
+The exact positioning on a carrier is control with `abvm` and `blwm`, the OTL GPOS features for _above-base mark positioning_ and _below-base mark positioning_, respectively.

 #### Sign-to-sign interaction

-Multiple nonspacing signs can be placed to a carrier at the same side (above or below).
+Multiple non-spacing signs can be placed to a carrier at the same side (above or below).
 Instead of just stacking, they often interact graphically.
 Such interaction is usually dealt with in `pres`, the OTL GSUB feature originally designed for _pre-base substitutions_ but can be used to handle all _presentation forms_.

 <!-- [FIGURE: composition <|Ta| ◌|Signe| ◌|Signreph| ◌|Signanusvara|> → signs interacting |Ta||Signe_Signreph_Signanusvara|] -->